weilueluo/tsm4j/README.md

 ```

 For more usage examples see tests.

-## Notes
-- It is actually more like a graph runner at the moment...

 ## Contributing
 Feel free to open up an issue for feature request or bug report.